datacamp/authoring/docs/contract.md

   The "non-exclusive" part means that you can use the material elsewhere, e.g., in other courses or workshops.
-  However, if you provide it through another online course platform, your revenue share from DataCamp will be reduced.
+  However, if you provide it through another online course platform, your revenue share from DataCamp may be reduced.

 - We pay you an advance upon delivery of the course, and then pay a royalty each quarter based on how many people complete the course. once the advance has been fully paid out.
-  We're happy to talk one-to-one about the amounts, and paying for course completions helps keep us both focused on course quality and engagement.
+  We're happy to talk one-to-one about the amounts, and paying for course completions helps maintain a focus on course quality and engagement.

 - The contract defines a timeline for delivering materials (typically six months for a full course, and less for projects and other kinds of content).